-Do these “best friends” know each and every detail of their life, or are they somewhat guarded even around those closest to them?
+Do these “best friends” know every detail of their lives, or are they somewhat guarded even around those closest to them?

-Outside of their inner circle, are there are other significant friendships?
+Outside of their inner circle, are there other significant friendships?

 In addition to friends and acquaintances, your character will have many other relationships that affect their life in some way: